Author of The Blackout Book and the online course Bloom Where You’re Planted

 You owe it to your family to be ready to protect them.

 What if the world as we know it ended?
 What if there wasn’t food in the grocery stores?
-What if there was no longer any such thing as EBT, for those who have made a career out of milking the system?
+What if there was no longer any such thing as EBT, for those who relied on government assistance to acquire food?
 What if the police and military finally threw their hands up in the air, gave up, and went home to protect their own families?
+What if cities just get rid of the cops altogether?
 Who’s going to keep your family safe then?

 You have to realize that at any point in time, you could find yourself on your own, without backup from 911.